Rachael-Kasudi/e-commerce-sales-analysis/README.md

 # E-Commerce Sales Data Analysis

 ## Project Overview
-In this project, I performed an end-to-end analysis of an e-commerce sales dataset to uncover trends, evaluate business performance, and generate actionable insights which helps businesses improve revenue.
+In this project, I performed an end-to-end analysis of an e-commerce sales dataset to uncover trends, evaluate business performance, and generate actionable insights which helps businesses improve their revenue.

 This project simulates a real-world data analyst workflow — from raw data cleaning to delivering business recommendations.